Jewish response to The Forty Days of Musa Dagh

 Auron states that readers of Musa Dagh will have a difficult time believing that the book was written before the Holocaust.
 Lionel Bradley Steiman writes:

 In hindsight, the book appears an almost uncanny adumbration of aspects of the later Nazi Holocaust in which the Jews of Europe perished.

-Adolf Hitler's propaganda machine also recognized the parallels suggested by the book, and the book was burned along with other books that were not considered to have proper ideology.
+The Nazi propaganda machine also recognized the parallels suggested by the book, and the book was burned along with other books that were not considered to have proper ideology.

 Merrill D. Peterson mentions the review written by Louis Kronenberger in the New York Times Book Review, in which Kronenberger made the point that the book "was inferentially about the plight of the Jews in Germany even though the story concerned the Armenians."
 Merrill D. Peterson says that after the novel was published in Hebrew in 1934, "it was quickly taken up and recognized by Jewish youth in Europe and Palestine as "a Jewish book" - not because the author was Jewish but because it addressed the condition and the fate of the Jews under the Nazi peril."

 Peter Balakian describes how the U.S. State Department under President Franklin D. Roosevelt (FDR) surrendered to the demands of Turkey and forced MGM to drop the project to make a film based on the novel and once again compares this event concerning the novel to the fate of the European Jews: "This was 1935.
 How much did FDR's State Department know about what Hitler was doing to the Jews of Europe, and how much did it care?"